- Private & Confidential

 - Instant & Lab Tests available

 - Follow up with Sexual Health Consultant available

-At Rejuvence Medical, in partnership with UK Medicare Screening, we provide a discreet and comprehensive sexual health checking service.
+At Rejuvence Medical, we provide a discreet and comprehensive sexual health checking service.
 We provide a selection of diagnostic tests.
 We aim to provide results as quickly as possible and ensure we maintain your privacy and dignity at all times.

 Select the test you are looking for:

 In today’s society it is essential we look after our sexual health.
 At Rejuvence rest assured we will always look to maintain your privacy.
 We can provide advice on looking after your sexual health.
 All our doctors are extremely experienced and we always ensure that we provide a non-judgemental and empathetic service.